Jules Lion

-While Lion also painted, his main focus was a series of lithographed portraits of prominent Louisianans and people connected to Louisiana history, including John James Audubon and Andrew Jackson.
+While Lion, is listed as a free man of color in six commercial city directories, all other documents civic, legal, and in newspapers and the diocese omit any racial designation which was odd for 19th-century New Orleans.
+He introduced "the process", also painted, and his main focus was a series of lithographed portraits of prominent Louisianans and people connected to Louisiana history, including John James Audubon and Andrew Jackson.
+His most notable work is a pastel depicting the "first painting known to American art history in which a white man openly displays affection for his black child."
 Lion taught art at the Louisiana College and, late in his life, created lithographed Confederate sheet music covers.